 What is your background?

-I am originally from New Jersey and have lived all over the U.S. I received a BA in Criminology from Florida Atlantic University and an MA in Intelligence Studies from American Military University.
+I currently reside in the Charlotte area, after living all over the U.S. I received a BA in Criminology from Florida Atlantic University and an MA in Intelligence Studies from American Military University.
 My first professional experiences, before moving into the child welfare field, include the United States Air Force and being a Licensed Private Investigator specializing in criminal defense.
 My child welfare experience involves various roles with the Florida Department of Children and Families to include Child Protective Investigator, Field Support Supervisor, Family Safety Specialist, and Critical Child Safety Practice Expert.
 In addition, I served on the implementation team and as a trainer of the safety model created by Action for several years, as well as a human trafficking trainer and liaison.
-My main roles with Action include case reviews and consultation, training development, and training delivery.
+My main roles with Action include case reviews and consultation, technical assistance, training development, and training delivery.

 What do you enjoy doing when you are not working?